hwanggu-corgi/hwanggu-log/update.md

                 - Make sure you are passionate about taking photos

         - Work experience
-            - Reduce to 5 bullet points
+            - (x): Reduce to 5 bullet points
         - Education
             - (x): Specialist degree in physics —> bachelor’s degree in physics
             - (x): Change non-degree to Relevant Courses
         - Relevant Coursework
             - (x): Add relevant coursework
-            - The courses that you are taking right now (it’s clear that you are pursuing knowledge)
+            - (x): The courses that you are taking right now (it’s clear that you are pursuing knowledge)
-            - (Course Name e.g. “Fundamentals of computer science“)
+            - (x): (Course Name e.g. “Fundamentals of computer science“)
                 - Stuff you’ve been helping with computer science

         -  Career start appointment